privacysandbox/protected-auction-services-docs/inference-explainers/inference_onboarding_guide.md

 #### Step 1: Packaging

 1. **Build the GCP Confidential Space Docker image:** Follow the instructions in the aforementioned [GCP Guide][3] to build a docker image for all B&A services.
-The inference artifacts, including both the “tensorflow_v2_14_0” and “pytorch_v2_1_1” (ML runtimes and versions that we currently support) sidecar binaries, will be packaged within the Bidding service image. <br/>
+The inference artifacts, including both the “tensorflow_v2_14_0” and “pytorch_v2_1_1” *sidecar binaries* (ML runtimes and versions that we currently support), will be packaged within the Bidding service image. <br/>
-*Note: Other versions of Tensorflow and PyTorch will be supported in the future.*
+    >**_Note:_** Other versions of Tensorflow and PyTorch will be supported in the future.

 #### Step 2: Deployment